rocajuanma/go-img-resize-upload/README.md

     For instance:
       `localhost:3000/r?image_url=https://pbs.twimg.com/profile_images/604644048/sign051.gif&width=200&height=200`

-Image specified in the request will be downloaded and resized.
-Currently, the actual image url is used as a redirect because the logic follows this flow:
+Image specified in the request will be downloaded, resized and uploaded to the S3 bucket.

+# Flow

 If image does not exist:

-    Redirect to actual image, download and resize.
+- Redirect to actual image, download and resize.
 New resized image will be uploadd to S3 to a unique location(md5 + dimensions).
 This is done so that the next time this image is included in the request, we will look up the stored image.

 If image does exist:

-    Redirect to the previously resized image stored in the S3 Bucket.
+- Redirect to the previously resized image stored in the S3 Bucket.
+No additional process.